constrainedcooking/constrainedcooking.github.io/index.md

 Constrained Cooking is a Meteor application that creates a way for students to share creative recipes tailored to limited kitchen resources, limited ingredients, and limited time.

+At the landing page, a user can view the recipe homepage, or create an account to view more content.

+After a user creates an account,
 # Goals

 We have several goals that will be included in our final system: